nhsconnect/FHIR-NOO-API/pages/consentapi/consent_id.md

 ### Element Usage ###

 National Data Opt-out uses the Consent.id element to store a universal unique identification (UUID) to each consent record that is created.
 Every new consent instance that is created using the National Data Opt-out service will be allocated a UUID to identify that record and will retain that UUID throughout the lifespan of the instance.
 Depending on the opt-out preferences set by the patient, they may have 1 or 2 instances.
-Where no preferences have been set by the patient, a instance will not exist.
+Where no preferences have been set by the patient, an instance will not exist.

 ### id ###